playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaAsync.md

 @[custom-execution-context](code/javaguide/async/controllers/MyExecutionContext.java)

-You will need to define a custom dispatcher in `application.conf`, which is done [through Akka dispatcher configuration](https://doc.akka.io/docs/akka/2.6/dispatchers.html?language=java#setting-the-dispatcher-for-an-actor).
+You will need to define a custom dispatcher in `application.conf`, which is done [through Pekko dispatcher configuration](https://doc.akka.io/docs/akka/2.6/dispatchers.html?language=java#setting-the-dispatcher-for-an-actor).

 Once you have the custom dispatcher, add in the explicit executor and wrap it with [`ClassLoaderExecution.fromThread`](api/java/play/libs/concurrent/ClassLoaderExecution.html#fromThread\(java.util.concurrent.Executor\)):